jvegam/dsPIC30F4013/ADC/README.md

 Program that configure the ADC module in mode:

-Start Sampling   -> by instruccion (setting to high the bit SAMP value) Start Convertion -> by instruccion (clearing the bit SAMP value).
+Start Sampling   -> by instruccion (setting to high the bit SAMP value)

+Start Convertion -> by instruccion (clearing the bit SAMP value)

 Channel          -> AN7

 **Author:**